OmniTrack++: Omnidirectional Multi-Object Tracking by Learning Large-FoV Trajectory Feedback: Acknowledgments

 \subsubsection{Analysis of the initialization and update thresholds.}

 Fig.~\ref{fig: thresholds} illustrates the influence of the trajectory initialization and update thresholds on the HOTA metric in OmniTrack++$_{E2E}$.
 We observe that HOTA is highly sensitive to the initialization threshold, particularly in the range of $0.3{\sim}0.6$, where both under- and over-initialization can significantly degrade performance.
 A low initialization threshold tends to introduce noisy or short-lived tracks, reducing identity consistency, whereas an excessively high threshold delays track activation and causes missed detections during early motion stages.
-Similarly, the update threshold exhibits a non-linear relationship with performance: overly strict updates suppress track continuity, while overly loose updates increase identity switches.
+Similarly, the update threshold relates non-linearly to performance: overly strict updates suppress track continuity, while overly loose updates increase identity switches.
 The optimal region, corresponding to balanced precision and continuity, is observed around an initialization threshold of about $0.5$ and an update threshold around $0.5$, validating the effectiveness of our confidence-based update mechanism in stabilizing trajectory management.